hwcoe/ufl-main-uni-child/readme.md

 - Reconcile event submission form with plugin update
 - Allow selection of tags in event submission form
 - Remove event booking form customizations, as booking is no longer used
-- Allow selection of tags in event submission form
 - TODO Add share icons to post templates (for real this time)
 - CSS updates
 	- TODO Accessibility: add text-decoration to text links in ufl blocks: accordion, cards right rail,